noprompt/meander/doc/pattern-matching.md

 nil
 ```

-One might expect this pattern to fail.
+One might expect this pattern to fail, however, because it is common for map keys to be optional, Meander takes the position that map patterns should accommodate these situations.
-This behavior is useful in other situations though since in Clojure it is idiomatic to leave a key out completely when there's no reasonable value for it:

 ```clj
 (doseq [person [{:name "John Doe" :title "MD"}